Social Darwinism: Japan

 Social Darwinism has influenced political, public health and social movements in Japan since the late 19th and early 20th century.
 Social Darwinism was originally brought to Japan through the works of Francis Galton and Ernst Haeckel as well as United States, British and French Lamarckian eugenic written studies of the late 19th and early 20th centuries.
 Eugenism as a science was hotly debated at the beginning of the 20th century, in Jinsei-Der Mensch, the first eugenics journal in the empire.
 As Japan sought to close ranks with the west, this practice was adopted wholesale along with colonialism and its justifications.

+Social Darwinists in Japan used Arthur de Gobineau's categorizing of the three races as justification for a Japanese imperialism that sought to civilize other peoples of the "yellow" race while avoiding mixing with "white" or "black" races.

 China

 Social Darwinism was formally introduced to China through the translation by Yan Fu of Huxley's Evolution and Ethics, in the course of an extensive series of translations of influential Western thought.
 Yan's translation strongly impacted Chinese scholars because he added national elements not found in the original.
 Yan Fu criticized Huxley from the perspective of Spencerian social Darwinism in his own annotations to the translation.
 He understood Spencer's sociology as "not merely analytical and descriptive, but prescriptive as well", and saw Spencer building on Darwin, whom Yan summarized thus:

 Peoples and living things struggle for survival.
 At first, species struggle with species; as they [people] gradually progress, there is a struggle between one social group and another.
 The weak invariably become the prey of the strong, the stupid invariably become subservient to the clever.

 By the 1920s, social Darwinism found expression in the promotion of eugenics by the Chinese sociologist Pan Guangdan.
-When Chiang Kai-shek started the New Life movement in 1934, he "... harked back to theories of Social Darwinism", writing that "only those who readapt themselves to new conditions, day by day, can live properly.
+When Chiang Kai-shek started the New Life Movement in 1934, he "... harked back to theories of Social Darwinism", writing that "only those who readapt themselves to new conditions, day by day, can live properly.
 When the life of a people is going through this process of readaptation, it has to remedy its own defects, and get rid of those elements which become useless.
 Then we call it new life."

 Zhang Jingsheng was a notable proponent of Social Darwinism, eugenics, and scientific racism in 20th-century China.
 His chosen name, Jingsheng, translated to "competition for survival".
 He advocated a form of eugenics, recommending interracial marriage with Europeans and the Japanese to combat what he perceived as "weaknesses" of the Chinese race.